-COVID-19 is caused by a coronavirus called SARS-CoV-2.
+COVID-19 is caused by a coronavirus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 Coronaviruses are a large family of viruses that are common in people and many different species of animals, including camels, cattle, cats, and bats.
 Rarely, animal coronaviruses can infect people and then spread between people.
-This occurred with MERS-CoV and SARS-CoV, and now with the virus that causes COVID-19.
+This occurred with Middle East respiratory syndrome coronavirus (MERS-CoV) and severe acute respiratory syndrome coronavirus (SARS-CoV), and now with the virus that causes COVID-19.

-We have experienced delays in our supply chain and with service partners as a result of the COVID-19 pandemic.
+We have experienced delays in our supply chain and with contract service organizations (CROs) and contract development and manufacturing organizations (CDMOs) as a result of the COVID-19 pandemic.
 The consequences of the COVID-19 pandemic and the impact on the national and global economy continues to evolve and the full extent of the impact is uncertain as of the date of this filing.